jarviscanada/jarvis_data_eng_PranshuPatel/sql/README.md

 WHERE membercost > 0
   AND membercost < (monthlymaintenance / 50.0);
 ```
-#### Question: List all facilities with the word 'Tennis' in their name
+#### Question 8: List all facilities with the word 'Tennis' in their name

 How can you produce a list of all facilities with the word 'Tennis'
 in their name?